Canytr/Editor/README.md

 -Since the project is in the development phase, your feedback, suggestions, and bug reports are highly appreciated on GitHub.

 We look forward to your participation!"

+## Attention
+This is a new project, and we encourage you to stay tuned as we continue to add exciting features and enhancements.
+Your ongoing support and interest are greatly appreciated.
+Please check back regularly for updates and follow the progress of this project.
+Thank you!"